St. Paul Colonial Transformation

 Added craftsmanship with wainscoting and built in pantry conversion from an original hall closet were added design and function details.

 Many clients believe that lack of storage immediately means they need an addition.
 We like to find creative solutions for our clients in their existing spaces so they don't feel like they need to double their budget for an additional 200 square feet.
 In some cases, the extra square footage causes more problems (including expenses!) than it resolves.

 We are passionate about contributing to the original character of the home, leaving the space feeling custom and intentional.
-We also ties in a neutral color theme with painted cabinets and light gray walls to tie into the other living spaces.
-A natural white oak element was applied to the custom hood to tie into the hardwood floors.
+We also tied in a neutral color theme with painted cabinets and light gray walls to flow into the other living spaces.
+A natural white oak element was applied to the custom hood to compliment the hardwood floors.